Willow Posy Baskets

 Event Description

-Participants will make small posy baskets and flowers from willow, based on the design of a
+Participants made small posy baskets and flowers from willow, based on the design of a favourite brooch the Queen wore for over 70 years.

-favourite brooch the Queen has worn for over 70 years.
-Although we may not have the bright colours of the beautiful Flower Basket Brooch, there will be some real flowers to arrange in the baskets.
+Although we did not have the bright colours of the beautiful Flower Basket Brooch, there were some real flowers to arrange in the baskets.

 Queens Drawers